Indicators

 Based on its public commitments and established social and environmental criteria, Minerva Foods annually carries out audits to verify compliance and effectiveness of its monitoring systems by independent entities.

-In Paraguay, for the second year running, an audit was carried out on the local supply chain by BDO RCS Auditores Independentes.
+In Paraguay, for the third year running, an audit was carried out on the local supply chain by BDO RCS Auditores Independentes.
 In this process, we achieved compliance with all the socio-environmental criteria and procedures established by the Company.

 All reports of the audits performed are publicly available at Dedication to the Planet and the result of the Public Prosecutor’s Office latest audit can be accessed here.

-Minerva Foods is an export-oriented company, with 68% of gross revenue coming from the export market for 2021 and 73% of purchases originating outside the Amazon region in Brazil.
 The Company is recognized internationally for supplying premium quality beef to over 100 countries that require the highest standards of traceability, food safety, animal welfare and full environmental and labor compliance based on their own mandatory criteria for importation.

 In order to meet the most rigorous export requirements of countries such as the European Union, the United States, China and others, it is imperative that cattle suppliers invest in genetics and breeding, animal welfare and handling, pasture and soil management and in legal compliance related to environmental and labor issues.
 Cattle ranchers who are able to meet these standards have more profitable operations..